juhawilppu/koiranet-crawler/README.md

 npm start
 ```

-This will start Nodemon to re-run the code if any files are changed.
+This will start ts-node and calculate the results.

 ## Test
 ```